SeaHOH/greasemonkey-for-UXP-browsers/README.md

 3. I found an issue with your extension, how do I report it to you?

-A: Report it to me either via the "Issues" tab, On Pale Moon forum of username: sinfulosd, or in the private DMs.
+A: Report it to me either via the "Issues" tab on Github, On Pale Moon forum of username: sinfulosd, or in the private DMs.
 It's preferred to report security vulnerabilities in the private DMs.

 4. Are you also gonna abandon us like Janekptacijarabaci did?